-Expected Outcome: Projects should contribute to:
+Expected Outcome: Project results are expected to contribute to all of the following expected outcomes:

-Increased area and improved condition of marine vegetated habitats within EU waters through effective on-site restoration activities to help deliver the objectives under the Nature Restoration Regulation.
+Increased area and improved condition of marine vegetated habitats within EU waters through effective on-site restoration activities to help deliver the objectives under the Nature Restoration Regulation;

-Enhanced capacity of blue carbon ecosystems for carbon sequestration, supporting EU climate mitigation goals.
+Enhanced capacity of blue carbon ecosystems for carbon sequestration, supporting EU climate mitigation goals;

+Enhanced capacity of marine vegetated habitats/blue carbon ecosystems for supporting biodiversity and fisheries;

-Established financing and incentive mechanisms that support sustainable blue forestation projects.
+Established financing and incentive mechanisms that support sustainable blue forestation projects;

 Raised public awareness and improved community participation in blue forestation activities, ensuring long-term involvement.

-This call aligns with key EU policies and initiatives, including:
+This action aligns with key EU policies and initiatives, including:

-European Green Deal: Focuses on making the EU's economy sustainable through initiatives directed at marine ecosystem protection.
+European Green Deal: Focuses on making the EU's economy sustainable through initiatives directed at marine ecosystem protection;

-EU Biodiversity Strategy for 2030: Aims to restore marine and coastal habitats, acknowledging their role in carbon capture.
+EU Biodiversity Strategy for 2030: Aims to restore marine and coastal habitats, acknowledging their role in carbon capture;

-EU Nature Restoration Regulation: Aims to restore EU ecosystems, including marine ecosystems, furthering blue carbon strategies.
+EU Nature Restoration Regulation: Aims to restore EU ecosystems, including marine ecosystems, furthering blue carbon strategies;

-EU Strategy on Adaptation to Climate Change: Emphasises natural carbon sinks’ protection, including coastal ecosystems.
+EU Strategy on Adaptation to Climate Change: Emphasises natural carbon sinks’ protection, including coastal ecosystems.;

+EU Global Gateway strategy: Sustainable and trusted connections to tackle the most pressing global challenges, from fighting climate change, to improving health systems, and boosting competitiveness and security of global supply chains;

-Common fisheries policy (CFP): Supports sustainable fisheries management, benefitting marine biodiversity and blue carbon habitats.
+Common fisheries policy (CFP): Supports sustainable fisheries management, benefitting marine biodiversity and blue carbon habitats;

-Marine Strategy Framework Directive: Seeks Good Environmental Status of marine waters, indirectly supporting blue forestation.
+Marine Strategy Framework Directive: Seeks Good Environmental Status of marine waters, indirectly supporting blue forestation;

-Birds and Habitats Directives: Aim to achieve favourable conservation status of habitat types and species, including through effective management of the Natura 2000 network of protected areas.
+Birds and Habitats Directives: Aim to achieve favourable conservation status of habitat types and species, including through effective management of the Natura 2000 network and of the national marine protected area system.

-The call also resonates with global frameworks such as the Paris Agreement, Convention on Biological Diversity KMGBF, and the UN Sustainable Development Goals, particularly SDG 14, focusing on ocean conservation.
+The action also resonates with global frameworks such as the Paris Agreement, Convention on Biological Diversity Kunming Montreal Global Biodiversity Framework, and the UN Sustainable Development Goals, particularly SDG 14, focusing on ocean conservation.

-Scope: This topic seeks innovative multidisciplinary projects that will advance large-scale demonstration for blue forestation efforts, by focusing on the assessment of ecological interactions, ecosystem restoration, conservation, and sustainable management within the EU sea basins.
-Contractors will be required to develop collaborations with EU Member States national and regional agencies and policy makers, engaging local communities, researchers and NGOs.
+Scope: This topic seeks innovative multidisciplinary projects that will advance large-scale demonstration for blue forestation efforts, by focusing on the assessment of ecological interactions, restoration of degraded ecosystems, conservation, and sustainable management within the European sea basins.
+Projects are required to develop collaborations with EU Member States and associated countries national and regional agencies and authorities and policy makers, engaging local communities, researchers and NGOs.
+The direct involvement of relevant authorities and stakeholders in the consortium is strongly encouraged.

 Proposals should target the development and implementation of comprehensive strategies that integrate blue carbon ecosystems into broader climate action and marine biodiversity frameworks, in particular in the implementation of the national restoration plans under the Nature Restoration Regulation (NRR).
-Proposals are expected to show how their activities and results will achieve the Mission’s objectives, in line with the timeframe of the Mission phases, i.e.: by 2025 for the ‘development and piloting’ phase and 2030 for the ‘deployment and upscaling phase’.
+Proposals are expected to show how their activities and results will help achieve the Mission’s objectives, in line with the timeframe of the Mission phases, i.e.: by 2025 for the ‘development and piloting’ phase and 2030 for the ‘deployment and upscaling phase’.